Treading Carefully: Getting Back Together After Separation

 - While you were apart, were you aware of what was going on in the other person’s life?

-- What new skills or resources are you both willing to use now to make the relationship work?
+What new skills or resources are you both willing to use now to make the relationship work?
 (Something that was never used before)

-Give reconciliation a chance
+Saving a marriage after separation: Give reconciliation a chance

 A wise soul once quipped, “Sometimes two people have to fall apart to realize how much they need to fall back together.”
 Do you agree?

 If you want to make your marriage work, here are some tips that will help you get back together after a separation: